Buy-one-get-one-free deals are the most popular promotion amongst shoppers.

-This is according to new research from Shoppercentric, which found that so-called Bogof offers now outstrip money-off and voucher deals as the UK’s favourite promotion.
+This is according to 2012 research from Shoppercentric, which found that so-called 'Bogof' offers now outstrip money-off and voucher deals as the UK’s favourite promotion.

 Voucher deals have put in a strong performance over the last couple of years.
 Spurred on, perhaps, by the rise of group-buying voucher sites like Groupon, consumers have been increasingly keen to take advantage of voucher offers since 2009.

 If you are considering offering a voucher promotion, you should think about how best to make it work in your business.
 As with all sales techniques, there is no one-size-fits-all solution.
 You should consider factors such as the frequency with which you expect customers to return to your shop.
 If, for example, the products you sell are only likely to be re-bought once every few years, a voucher for money off their next purchase is unlikely to be much of an incentive.
 On the other hand if you are selling milk, this offer might seem rather more appealing.
 You should also remember that vouchers needn’t just offer money off.
 Instead, they might entitle the holder to a multibuy discount or another related promotion.

 As pound shops have continued their inexorable post-crash rise, pound promotions have become ever more popular.
 Clearly, price offers of this sort are not suitable for every business.
 But even if your products aren’t £1 material, it is still worth thinking about the psychology of pricing.
 Pound offers work not only because they are perceived to be cheap – but also because of their simplicity.
 Consider ways that you can use these principles in your pricing strategy.